bakhtiyork/digest-mcp/README.md

 ### Tool: web_content

-Fetches web page content with optional scrolling.
+Fetches web page content with optional scrolling and HTML cleanup.

 **Parameters:**
 - `url` (string, required): The URL to fetch
 - `initialWaitTime` (number, optional): Time to wait in milliseconds after loading the page.
 Default: 3000
-- `scrollCount` (number, optional): Number of times to scroll down the page.
+- `scrolls` (number, optional): Number of times to scroll down the page.
 Default: 0
 - `scrollWaitTime` (number, optional): Time to wait in milliseconds between each scroll.
-Default: 3000
+Default: 1000
+- `cleanup` (boolean, optional): Whether to clean up HTML (remove scripts, styles, SVG, forms, etc.) and keep only meaningful text content.
+Default: false

+**Returns:**
+- `size` (number): Size of the content in bytes
+- `content` (string): The fetched HTML content

 **Example:**